 Just in time for the snow, we've got some of the best hills to go sledding around Dayton.

 When we ask Dayton Local readers "where is the best place to go sledding in Dayton", the most popular suggestions are pretty consistent - with Suicide Hill, the Wright Brother's Hill and Triangle Park leading the way.
 However, with many other places frequently mentioned, we've put together a selection of your favorite sledding places around Dayton!
-If you feel we missed any important spots, please join the discussion on facebook, or send us a message.

 "Suicide Hill" Community Golf Course, Kettering - 2917 Berkley St, Dayton, OH 45409 (map) - Located at the Community Golf Course Kettering, next to Hills and Dales Metropark.
 Given the reputation of this particular spot, just be cautious and sensible!